 He finished his career with two Super Bowl wins, including the MVP of Super Bowl 33, solidifying his place as one of the game’s greatest quarterbacks.

-It’s impossible to list everything that makes him worthy of being number one on this list in such a short time, but his arm strength, scrambling ability, and his uncanny ways of leading his team back when everyone thought there was no chance leaves no doubt as to who the greatest Bronco is.
+It’s impossible to list everything that makes him worthy of being number one on this list in such a short time, but his arm strength, scrambling ability, and his uncanny ways of leading his team back when everyone thought there was no chance leave any doubt as to who the most incredible Bronco is.

 Honorable mentions to Louis Wright, Lyle Alzado, Ed McCaffrey, Rick Upchurch, Howard Griffith, Gary Zimmerman, Tom Jackson, Tom Nalen, and Simon Fletcher.